hwayne/learntla-v2/docs/beginner/modules.rst

   Foo == INSTANCE Sequences
   Bar == INSTANCE Sequences

 Why would you want to do that?
-Well, it wouldn't be useful with the standard library functions, but if your imported module has some constants... well, that's where things get interesting.
+Well, it wouldn't be useful with the standard library functions, but if your imported module has some constants… well, that's where things get interesting.

 .. index::
   single: INSTANCE; Parameterized Modules